runk/npm-proxy-cache/README.md

     $ npm --proxy http://localhost:8080 --https-proxy http://localhost:8080 --strict-ssl false install

 The `strict-ssl false` option is required since it's impossible to auth cached response from https proxy, which actully acts as a MITM (man in the middle).
+All other than `GET` requests *are not cached*, so you still be able to publish your modules to npm registry without switching cache on and off.

 Once you have `npm` configured, start the proxy: